Repairing DoS Vulnerability of Real-World Regexes: Introduction

-Regular expressions have become an integral part of modern programming languages and software development, e.g., they are used as general purpose libraries~\cite{10.1145/2931037.2931073, russcox}, for sanitizing user inputs~\cite{10.5555/2028067.2028068, 10.1145/2931037.2931050}, and extracting data from unstructured text~\cite{7374717, li-etal-2008-regular}.
-Despite the widespread use of regular expressions in practice, it is an unfortunate fact that developers often write {\em vulnerable regular expressions} which are vulnerable to attacks that craft inputs that cause the standard backtracking regular expression matching algorithm to take quadratic (or worse) time in the size of the input string~\cite{Davis:2018:IRE:3236024.3236027}.
-These performance problems are known as {\it regular expression denial-of-service} (ReDoS) vulnerabilities~\cite{ReDoS}, and they are a significant threat to our society due to the widespread use of regular expressions~\cite{Davis:2018:IRE:3236024.3236027,ReDoSIncident02, ReDoSIncident01, 217517}.
-While there has been much research on the topic of overcoming the ReDoS vulnerabilities~\cite{10.1007/978-3-662-54580-5_1, Shen:2018:RCR:3238147.3238159,10.1007/978-3-319-40946-7_27, 10.1007/978-3-642-38631-2_11, SatoshiSugiyama2014}, the previous works have focused mainly on the problem of detecting vulnerable regular expressions, and the problem of {\em repairing} them still remains largely open.
-As reported by Davis et al.~\cite{DavisReport, Davis:2018:IRE:3236024.3236027}, writing invulnerable regular expressions is a formidable task that developers often fail to achieve in practice.
+Regular expressions (regexes for short) have become an integral part of modern programming languages and software development, e.g., they are used as general purpose libraries~\cite{10.1145/2931037.2931073, RussCox}, for sanitizing user inputs~\cite{10.5555/2028067.2028068, 10.1145/2931037.2931050}, and extracting data from unstructured text~\cite{7374717, li-etal-2008-regular}.
+Despite the widespread use of regexes in practice, it is an unfortunate fact that developers often write regexes which are vulnerable to {\em regex denial-of-service} (ReDoS) attacks in which attackers craft inputs that cause the regex matching algorithm to take super linear time~\cite{Davis:2018:IRE:3236024.3236027,ReDoS}.
+ReDoS is a significant threat to our society due to the widespread use of regexes~\cite{Davis:2018:IRE:3236024.3236027,ReDoSIncident02, ReDoSIncident01, 217517}. { While some regex engines offer mechanisms to limit their run time (directly by timeout or indirectly by limiting the number of backtrackings), determining a proper limit is often difficult, not to mention that vulnerable regexes may not even have any reasonable limits that can be assigned as they may struggle even on legitimate inputs.
+Furthermore, such options are not available in many popular regex engines including those in the standard libraries of Python, Java, and Node.js.}